ellisgl/GeekLab-Conf/docs/YAML.md

 The important key is `conf`, this tells the loader which YAML files to load up, and this is put in order, since we are merging/combining/replacing stuff from the previous imports.

-Setup your secondary INIs (E.g. webapp.yaml, dev.yaml, elllisgl.yaml, etc...).
+Setup your secondary YAMLs (E.g. webapp.yaml, dev.yaml, elllisgl.yaml, etc...).
 See [/tests/data/yaml](/tests/data/yaml) for examples.

 _note_: While you can use spaces and periods in sections / properties, just remember that spaces and periods will be transformed into underscores `_`.